Learn how Bloomberg School doctoral students unearthed critical data on thousands of undocumented brain injuries among combat veterans.

 Students eligible for Post 9/11, Chapter 33 veterans’ benefits register in the same manner as non-veterans students.
 A partial tuition payment is made by the Department of Veterans Affairs directly to the university.
 The amount of payment is governed by the student’s eligibility established by the VA.
 The student is responsible for the remaining tuition.

-Questions regarding enrollment procedures for the Bloomberg School of Public Health may be directed to the VA Certifying Official, Bloomberg School of Public Health, Registrar’s Office, 615 N. Wolfe Street, Suite E1002, Baltimore, MD 21205 or by email to email@example.com.
-To obtain veterans’ educational benefits the student must comply with the following procedures:
+Questions regarding enrollment procedures may be directed to the School Certifying Officials in the University Registrar’s Office at email@example.com To obtain veterans’ educational benefits the student must comply with the following procedures.

-Once admitted to the University, the student must apply for benefits with the VA.
+Once admitted to the University, students must apply for benefits with the VA.
 Students are encouraged to apply for VA benefits online at the U.S. Department of Veterans Affairs website by clicking the “Apply for Benefits” icon in the center of the page.
-The VA will issue a “Certificate of Eligibility” to the student indicating the percentage of benefit rate, duty status, and eligibility for Yellow Ribbon.
-A copy of the completed application along with a certified copy of the DD-214, (not required for active duty members), is sent to the VA Certifying Official, Bloomberg School of Public Health, Registrar’s Office, 615 N. Wolfe Street, Suite E1002, Baltimore, MD 21205 or via email to firstname.lastname@example.org.
+The VA will review the application.
+A “Certificate of Eligibility Letter” will be issued to eligible students indicating the percentage of benefit rate, duty status, and eligibility for Yellow Ribbon.
+In the interim, students may begin enrolling in courses and can print and submit a "Post 9/11 GI Bill® Statement of Benefits" from the Vets.gov website while awaiting the issuance of the "Certificate of Eligibility Letter".
+A copy of the “Certificate of Eligibility Letter” or the “Statement of Benefits” should be submitted to firstname.lastname@example.org when available.

 Eligible dependents of veterans should refer to the U.S. Department of Veterans Affairs to obtain the correct application form depending on the dates of service of the veteran.

 Information about the Yellow Ribbon Program can be found here.